Host Firewall

 Attach a Label to the Node

-In this guide, we will apply host policies only to nodes with the label node-access=ssh.
-We thus first need to attach that label to a node in the cluster.
+In this guide, host policies only apply to nodes with the label node-access=ssh.
+Therefore, you first need to attach this label to a node in the cluster:

 $ export NODE_NAME=k8s1